 Figure 6: Staggered Pretests and Posttests Within Different Content Areas

 Since a gain can be earned in any content area, providers are encouraged to consider posttesting in all content areas to increase the chances that a participant will earn a gain.
-Posttesting in all content areas also increases the number of that can be pulled forward into a new program year.
+Posttesting in all content areas also increases the number of test results that can be pulled forward into a new program year.

 In Figure 7, a participant pretests in all content areas, but only posttests in reading.
 In the new program year, the reading test is carried forward, but because the other tests are expired, the provider must retest in those content areas unless the individual has requested an exemption from testing in all content areas.